 Approximately one or two eggs for every ten pounds of body weight is about right for one meal.

-One suggestion is to boil the vegetables until they are soft enough to mash into the consistency of baby food, then mix in the egg whites and cook for a minute or two until the egg whites turn white.
+One suggestion is to steam or boil the vegetables until they are soft enough to mash into the consistency of baby food, then mix in the egg whites and cook for a minute or two until the egg whites turn white.
 Let cool before mixing with the egg yolks.
 Eggs are to be fed as a separate meal; they are not to be added to any of the meat meals.